rascalmicro/rascal-www/_static/pytronics-code-reference.markdown

+# Pytronics #

-This is a description of the Pytronics functions intended for external use.
+Pytronics is a Python library used to control the electronic hardware on the Rascal.
+This page describes the Pytronics functions available for use in response to web requests.
 If you need more detail, try looking at the [Pytronics code][1] itself.

 ## Functions for reading data ##